 Cary Norton for Reader's Digest

 After he returned every week for five weeks, word of Austin’s acts of kindness spread through social media and national news outlets.
 Burger King jumped aboard, agreeing to donate $1,000 a month for an entire year toward the cause.
 Soon, churches and shelters across the country began inviting Austin to come distribute food in other poverty-prone areas.
 He’ll have visited at least 15 locations by the end of this year, including Skid Row in Los Angeles and parts of Puerto Rico affected by Hurricane Maria.
 Whereas before Austin and TJ could feed 25 to 50 people at a time, now, thanks to corporate and community support, they can feed 800 to 2,000 people at once.
+This 17-year-old is also on a mission; she’s feeding 12,000 homeless people.

 But Austin isn’t just filling bellies.
 He’s improving the lives of those he meets.
 On that first trip to Firehouse Ministries, TJ and Austin talked to a man named Raymont, who was estranged from his family.
 The respect Austin bestowed on 41-year-old Raymont touched the man, and he shared with TJ just how grateful he was to be treated so considerately by a four-year-old stranger.
 Raymont and TJ kept in touch.
 With help from TJ’s mother, Audrey Perine, who worked at the Alabama Department of Transportation at the time, TJ helped Raymont collect all the credentials he needed to get a driver’s license.
 The license helped Raymont get a job.
 And with money in the bank, he was able to rent his own apartment.
 All that was made possible because a little boy took the time to care.